Greece Sailing Adventure: Corfu to Kefalonia

 Accommodation: Overnight boat

 This morning, you’ll head to Skorpios – primarily known as the private island of the late Greek shipping billionaire Aristotle Onassis, bought in 1963 for numerous high-profile parties.
 This was also the site of Onassis’ wedding to the former United States First Lady Jacqueline Kennedy in 1968.
 Now, the island is owned by the Russian oligarch and art collector Dmitry Rybolovlev.
 Stop for a swim by the island before heading to the bays of Meganisi.
 This remote island is located between Lefkada and the Greek mainland.
-Untouched by mainstream tourism, it provides amazing crystalline waters and secluded coves that can only be reached by boat!
+Untouched by mainstream tourism, it features secluded coves that can only be reached by boat!
 Except for its two traditional villages and the small number of facilities they offer, the island is unspoiled.
 Take some time to explore the beautiful bays and then dock in the marina of the small fishing village of Vathi closeby.

 Day 5-6: Atokos - Kastos - Kalamos - Ithaca